techn0man1ac/ATtiny13BinaryWatches/README.md

 # How it's work?

-Every 0.5 sec CPU wake up(cycle iteration time 200 nS) and increase milliseconds value and come sleep mode(4 uA).
+Every 0.5 sec CPU wake up(cycle iteration time 100 nS) and increase milliseconds value and come sleep mode(3 uA).

-If you press button "SHOWTIME();" it show hours and minutes(0.5 seconds per value) in binary mode in 4 LEDs.
+If you press button "TIME();" it show hours and minutes(0.5 seconds per value) in binary mode in 4 LEDs.

 # 3D model PCB:
 PCB Up side: